crossplane/crossplane/design/one-pager-resource-status.md

 ## Design

-In contrast to the design [here](https://github.com/crossplaneio/crossplane/blob/master/design/one-pager-stack-status-spec.md), this design is meant to handle combinations of arbitrary statuses to determine a high level "overall" status.
+This design is meant to handle combinations of arbitrary statuses to determine a high level "overall" status.

 The following examples are meant to be added to a `ui-schema.yaml` file.
 The `resourceStatus` key should be added as a root key in that file.